IBM/code-engine-python-sdk/README.md

 -->
 # Python SDK for IBM Cloud Code Engine

-Python client library to interact with various [IBM Cloud Platform Service APIs](https://cloud.ibm.com/apidocs/codeengine).
+Python client library to interact with the [IBM Cloud Code Engine API](https://cloud.ibm.com/apidocs/codeengine).

 Disclaimer: this SDK is being released initially as a **pre-release** version.
 Changes might occur which impact applications that use this SDK.